 Typically a small agency, or perhaps a more established and experienced group of freelancers.
 Should be custom designed & built for you and technically set up for digital marketing.

 This could be a small website with a large agency, or a highly bespoke, custom build with a smaller agency.

-If price below £1000 is your main criteria for a new website, you may find you will suffer long term.
-A cheaper website may fail at the basic needs.
+If a price below £1000 is your main criterion for a new website, you may find you will suffer long term.
+A cheaper website may fail at basic needs.
 The basic needs are:

 - to provide a site which looks great

 - provides users with a smooth experience

 - and is technically efficient with the ability to optimise and grow digitally speaking

 For example, this could look like spending loads of money producing quality content.
 Then you discover that something basic in the back end (i.e. where you code) is not working.
 You then realise this is preventing google from even being able to locate your content!

 Businesses in today’s world need to be digital first.
 So trying to hold back on investing in your website and digital marketing will prevent your business growth.
 Online AND offline!